 Lastly, each first-year section is assigned a Student Academic Advisor (SA) to help with the academic side of Whitman life.
 They give advice on everything from signing-up for classes to studying for finals.
 They are there to help students connect with other academic resources on campus as needed.

-These staff members work together as a team along with the the rest of the Student Services professionals and faculty advisors on campus to make sure each first-year student receives the support and advice they need to ensure a strong social and academic beginning to their Whitman career.
+These staff members work together as a team along with the the rest of the Student Affairs professionals and faculty advisors on campus to make sure each first-year student receives the support and advice they need to ensure a strong social and academic beginning to their Whitman career.

 If I Have Questions, Who Do I Ask?

 It's perfectly okay to have questions as you transition to college life and we will be happy to answer them for you.
 If you can't find the information you need in our Frequently Asked Questions, please e-mail Residence Life or call us at (509) 527-5297.
 Your residence hall's staff will be available to answer last minute questions upon your arrival on campus.